 If you’re planning a group holiday, an activity break is an ideal way to keep all ages happy.
 A sailing holiday – even if you’re a complete novice – can be a memorable way to see beautiful coastlines, perhaps skippering your own boat.

-If you’re looking for somewhere different, St Petersburg – filled with beautiful churches and home to the spectacular Hermitage Museum – is an ideal choice, but if the budget stretches, the ultimate town to celebrate a sixtieth in has to be the Big Apple.
+If you’re looking for somewhere different, St Petersburg – filled with beautiful churches and home to the spectacular Hermitage Museum – is an ideal choice, but if the budget stretches, the ultimate town to celebrate a 60th has to be the Big Apple.

 If you’re looking to push the boat out, there are some wonderful, one-off experiences to try; from spotting elephants and lions on safari in Botswana to experiencing the rich natural beauty of the fall colours in New England.
 And the ultimate adventure?
 A trip to Ecuador and the Galapagos, one of the most unique and unspoilt places on earth.